cybersec101/resources/EN_Internet_Concept_Trainer-Resource.md

 	- This	cable	will	be	connected	to	a	modem	inside	your	home.
 A	modem	is	a	box	with continually	flashing	lights	that	is	generally	supplied	by	your	ISP.

-	- A	network	router	(wireless	or	wired)	connects	to	the	modem	to	manage	communications	to the	Internet [^footnote17].
+	- A	network	router	(wireless	or	wired)	connects	to	the	modem	to	manage	communications	to the	Internet [Note 17](#note-17).